ivan-pi/streaming_kernels/README.md

 - **BS4:** Vector Inner Product
 - **BS5:** Fused CG Update

 These operations are commonly found in iterative solvers for linear systems, such as the conjugate-gradient method (CG).
-Benchmarks BS1–BS2 are similar to the classic STREAM benchmarks (copy, scale, add, triad).
+Benchmarks BS1–BS2 are similar to the classic STREAM benchmarks (copy & triad).

+The benchmarks presented here follow the work

+> Chalmers, N., & Warburton, T. (2020).
+Portable high-order finite element kernels I: Streaming Operations. https://arxiv.org/abs/2009.10917

+The code accompanying the Chalmers & Warburton article can be found in the [StreamParanumal](https://github.com/paranumal/streamparanumal) repository.

 ## How to Build and Run the Benchmark